 Baptism, the Sacrament of Initiation into the Christian Community, is celebrated during Sunday worship when the gathered community is present to welcome the baptized infant, child, or adult into the church family and to pledge to support his or her growth into full Christian discipleship.
 Although some families choose godparents, in most instances, the entire congregation serves as a community of godparents for the child and her or his parents.

 The Sacrament of Holy Communion, also known as The Lord’s Supper, or Eucharist, takes place on the first Sunday of each month.
-Loaves of bread and cups of grape juice are consecrated through reciting the words of Christ and served by the Deacons to all present.
+Loaves of bread (including a gluten free option) and cups of grape juice are consecrated through reciting the words of Christ and served by the Deacons to all present.
 All who profess faith in Jesus Christ are welcome to the meal.
-Children, with the assent of their parents, are also welcome to take part.
+Children are welcome to take part.
 On special occasions, Holy Communion is served by the ancient practice of intinction when persons are invited to approach the Table, take bread and dip it into the Cup.